top of page

 Membranes are important because they allow cells to interact with their environment and separate parts of the cell from each other.
 Without these separate compartments, cells could not function as efficiently, and eukaryotic cells could not function at all.
 Just a small amount of leakage from some organelle membranes is enough to cause cell death.

 And their proteins and other components, of course.
-But lipids are the part which is usually most responsible for determining fluidity, rigidity, and the ability of the membrane to fold flexibly.
+But lipids are most responsible for determining fluidity, rigidity, and the ability of the membrane to fold flexibly.